Emmenemoi/asaodevbox/README.md

 If the AsaoDevBox needs to "travels" safely, just unplug the "Installer Device" from the box.

 # Files description

-user-data: default cloud-init file for unattended install to be included in the iso partition
+- user-data: default cloud-init file for unattended install to be included in the iso partition

-prepare-key.sh:
+- prepare-key.sh:
-  Script to prerpare the device for auto-installation (on USB key or SD card)
-    => format and prepare the device with 2 partitions:
+  - Script to prerpare the device for auto-installation (on USB key or SD card) => format and prepare the device with 2 partitions:
       - Ubuntu 20 iso: install prepared for 0 interactivity and default user-data
       - User partition: copy custom user files: extra-user-data, developer rsa-keys, post-install script file (locally or DL)

 # user-data:

 Default cloud-init file that will merge the data with "extra-user-data" file preset on the Installer Device part 2 if any -> possible to assign fixed IP or default wifi SSID/PWD

 # extra-user-data

-AnydeskPassword : will install anydesk with the specified password if present AnydeskLicence : will install anydesk with the specified licence if present
+- AnydeskPassword : will install anydesk with the specified password if present.
+- AnydeskLicence : will install anydesk with the specified licence if present.
-Microk8sChannel: set MicroK8s channel parameter for installation
+- Microk8sChannel: set MicroK8s channel parameter for installation.

 # User partition files:

 - extra-user-data (optional): user-data cloud-init to be merged with
 - rsa_id / rsa_id.pub: developer RSA keys used to access the distant private git repos.
 Will also be used to access the AsaoDevBox
 - keyfile (optional): keyfile used to encrypt root partition